alp78/gfetchseq/README.rst

 a flag to instruct the program to convert DNA alphabet to lowercase (yes/no), and another flag to remove files from Galaxy (yes/no).

-The output will be a friendly formatted fasta, with record IDs in the following form:
+The output will be a friendly formatted fasta downloaded to current folder, with record IDs in the following form:

 *genName_genStart-genEndStrand*